KyronTeves/eeg-training/README.md

 - Check that `pylsl` is installed and stream name matches config
 - For model errors, retrain using `train_eeg_model.py` and check data quality
 - For performance issues, adjust window size, batch size, or confidence threshold in config

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss.

-- Follow PEP8 and Pylint guidelines
-- Add or update docstrings for new functions
-- Add tests for new utilities in `test_system.py`
-- Update README for new features or changes

 ## License